elliotchance/ok/README.md

 ```
 func main() {

+    // Here's a basic example.
     if 7%2 == 0 {
         print("7 is even")
     } else {
         print("7 is odd")
     }

+    // You can have an if statement without an else.
     if 8%4 == 0 {
         print("8 is divisible by 4")
     }

+    // Note that you don't need parentheses around conditions in ok, but that
+    // the braces are required.
     num = 9
     if num < 10 {
         print(num, "has 1 digit")